Graduate Theological Union

 The Library reserves the right to terminate the Internet access privileges and/or library use privileges of any person abusing the above guidelines.

 You may connect to the wireless network if you are affiliated with the Graduate Theological Union, including students, faculty and staff of GTU member schools.

 How do I connect?
 Visit the help desk with your device and GTU ID.
 The help desk is located under the PSR chapel.
-They will set up your device to connect.
+They will set up your device and this connection will work in all GTU member schools.
 They are available during daytime, weekday hours.